codatio/client-sdk-python/README.md

 > **Alpha Release**
 >
-> We are currently finalizing our design for the typescript client library.
+> We are currently finalizing our design for the Python client library.
 Beta release coming very soon!

 ## Authentication